codeonlyjs/bundle-free/readme.md

 * this is only intended to be used during development - for production you should still use a bundler.

-* this is not a browserification tool and only works for NPM packages designed to work in browsers in the first place.
+* this is not a really browserification tool and your mileage with modules not intended to be used in the browser might vary.

 ## Install